-The total floor area of all buildings on the lot by more than 20%, or 10,000 square feet, whichever is the less; The impervious coverage on the lot, exclusive of the area used for parking, by square footage for the property.
+The total floor area of all buildings on the lot by more than 20%, or 10,000 square feet, whichever is the less; The impervious coverage on the lot, exclusive of the area used for parking, by

 - more than 20% or 10,000 square feet, whichever is less. - The landscaping standards do not apply to paving or repaving of existing parking areas, or to parking areas that are paved, constructed or expanded no more than 25% of the original area after the date of adoption of this ordinance.